leobrambillaglb/forecast/README.md

 * Convert Kelvin to Fahrenheit and Celsius (used functions from Wikipedia)
 * Implement the full set of objects to represent the data from OWM or just a minimal customized object to collect the required data.

+### TO DO
+* Add error handling in the OpenWeatherMapClient.
+Errors: service not avail, time out, not authorized, unknown cityId, etc

 ## Setup
+### Source code
+Managed with git at Github: https://github.com/leobrambillaglb/forecast

+Branches
+* master : contains the latest "ready to ship" version of the code
+* dev : contains the latest "reviewed" code, once the code runs all integration tests should be merged into _master_
+* rc# : release candidates branches.
+These are "cut" from master.

 ### Configurations

 #### Maven 3